 - Implementing the training program designed to instruct employees and students in safe work practices and specific job duties;

-- Instructing employees and students in the recognition and avoidance of unsafe conditions, including hazards associated with non-routine tasks and emergency operations;
+- Instructing employees in the recognition and avoidance of unsafe conditions, including hazards associated with non-routine tasks and emergency operations;

-- Permitting only those employees or students qualified by training to operate potentially hazardous equipment and making certain that employees or students understand all safety procedures associated with their job duties;
+- Permitting only those employees or students qualified by training to operate potentially hazardous equipment and make certain that employees or students understand all safety procedures associated with their job duties;

 - Investigating accidents and preparing written documentation;

-- Requesting a Material Safety Data Sheet when one is not already available for a hazardous material;
+- Requesting a Safety Data Sheet when one is not already available for a hazardous material; and

 - Correcting and/or reporting unsafe conditions to their immediate superior.